apache/skywalking/docs/en/guides/How-to-release.md

 ....

 ```
-2. Release in the nexus staging repo.
-3. Public download source and distribution tar/zip are located in `http://www.apache.org/dyn/closer.cgi/skywalking/x.y.z/xxx`.
+2. Public download source and distribution tar/zip with asc and sha512 are located in `http://www.apache.org/dyn/closer.cgi/skywalking/x.y.z/xxx`.
 The Apache mirror path is the only release information that we publish.
-4. Public asc and sha512 are located in `https://www.apache.org/dist/skywalking/x.y.z/xxx`.
-5. Public KEYS point to  `https://www.apache.org/dist/skywalking/KEYS`.
-6. Update the website download page. http://skywalking.apache.org/downloads/ .
+3. Update the website download page. http://skywalking.apache.org/downloads/ .
 Add a new download source, distribution, sha512, asc, and document
 links.
 The links can be found following rules (3) to (6) above.
-7. Add a release event on the website homepage and event page.
+4. Add a release event on the website homepage and event page.
 Announce the public release with changelog or key features.
-8. Send ANNOUNCE email to `dev@skywalking.apache.org`, `announce@apache.org`.
+5. Send ANNOUNCE email to `dev@skywalking.apache.org`, `announce@apache.org`.
 The sender should use the Apache email account.
 ```
 Mail title: [ANNOUNCE] Apache SkyWalking x.y.z released